-You might think the answer to this question is obvious: straight teeth look great.
-But it’s not the only reason people seek orthodontic treatment, and it’s not the only advantage to straight teeth.
+The answer to this question may seem obvious: straight teeth look great.
+But it’s not the only reason people wear braces, and it’s definitely not the only advantage to a perfectly aligned smile.

 Here are some other reasons why you may want to consider straightening crooked teeth:

 1. Crooked teeth can be more prone to wear and tear

 If your teeth are crooked you might find that they collide and rub together as you chew.
 This can cause premature wear, and over time your tooth’s enamel can be worn away.
 Excess pressure can also cause teeth to weaken and chip or fracture.

 2. Protruding teeth can be more at risk of injury

 If you have a crooked tooth that’s particularly pronounced it could be more prone to injury.
 You might find yourself knocking it during day-to-day activities like eating and drinking, and if you’re unlucky enough to suffer a trauma to your mouth it may be more susceptible to damage.